 And around Santiago in the Maipo River Valley, Chile has the perfect Mediterranean climate for growing grapes.
 Carmenère, similar to Cabernet Sauvignon, was brought over from France in the 19th century.
 The European varietal was swept away with a plague, but the Chilean version thrives today.

-And then there is Uruguay: 10 years ago, a complete unknown country for most of us.
+And then there is Uruguay: 10 years ago, a completely unknown country for most of us.
 Only a few people from the worldwide wine industry knew Uruguay.
 And they kept their knowledge as a secret for a reason.
 Often the very best wines elsewhere need a boost of flavor in rainy years, and for that boost they come to Uruguay for rescue.
 Uruguay’s Tannats with their deep red (almost black) color and – as the name says – very intense tannins, are often blended with other wines.
 Today, Uruguay not only produces Tannats, but a range of mostly red wines.
 Nowadays the Tannats have been tamed to perfection.
 But for those looking for a taste bomb, you can also have a tannat barrique, adding even more tannins to the Tannat.

 Uruguay’s, Argentina’s and Chile’s very best wines all have in common their origin in France: the Tannat from the foothills of the Pyrenees, the Malbec from Burgundy, and the Carmenere from Bordeaux.
 Interestingly, none of these South America wines were brought over by the Spanish Jesuits, who had indeed brought grapes from Europe but were all but completely replaced by the nobler French varieties in the 19th century.
 For wine lovers who have already been to France, or don’t want to travel so far as France, the South America wines are an excellent option.